How Much Does an MBA Cost?

 • Federal and Private Loans

 Learners can apply for federal loans by completing the FAFSA.
 Federal loans come in unsubsidized and subsidized versions.
 Subsidized loans require financial need.
 These loans do not start gathering interest until after graduation.
 Private organizations also offer loans.
-Keep in mind that private loans and refinanced loans do not qualify for federal student forgiveness programs.
+Before committing to these sources, know that private loans and refinanced loans do not qualify for federal student forgiveness programs.

 • Employer Assistance

-Some employers contribute to employees' education.
-They typically only do so if employees gain knowledge that benefits the organization.
+Some employers contribute to their employees' education.
 Employer-assistance programs may cover a portion or all of a degree's cost.
 Learners may need to commit to working for the organization for a set number of years after graduation.

 • Scholarships